-Let me introduce you to the red-necked Keelback (Rhabdophis subminiatus), a beautiful snake that is one of only a handful of snakes in the world that are known to posess both venom and poison and it can be found here in Thailand.
+Let me introduce you to the red-necked Keelback (Rhabdophis subminiatus), a beautiful snake that has the distinction of being one of only a handful of snakes in the world that are known to posses both venom and poison, and it can be found here in Thailand.

-Many people confuse the terms venom and poison when they are referring to snakes.
-To clear things up, poison is a substance that is harmful when eaten or absorbed through the skin, but venom is a harmful substance that must be injected into your body via fangs, stingers or spines.
+When talking about snakes many people confuse the terms venom and poison much to this dismay of many herpetologists.
+So, lets clear things up: poison is a substance that is harmful when eaten or absorbed through the skin, but venom is a harmful substance that must be injected into your body via fangs, stingers or spines.
 Here’s an image to help you remember the two.

-Poison in snakes is still being investigated, but so far reserchers have found 13 species that can produce poison with nine of these species coming from just one genus, Rhabdophis 1.
-There are thought to be four species with nuchal glands here in Thailand R. subminiatus, R. nuchalis, R. nigrocinctus, and R. chrysargos.2
+Poison in snakes is still being investigated, but so far reserchers have found 13 species that can produce poison from special glands called nuchal glands.
+Nine of these species come from just one genus, Rhabdophis 1. and there are thought to be three species with these glands here in Thailand: the Red-necked Keelback (R. subminiatus), the Black-striped keelback (R. nigrocinctus), and the Specklebelly keelback (R. chrysargos).2

 So where does the posion come from?